Vivian Chong

 Don't be so hard on yourself.

-It is important to be kind to ourselves. and treat ourselves with compassion.
+It is essential to be kind to ourselves.
+And treat ourselves with compassion.
 Accept that making mistakes or facing challenges is a natural part of any career.

-Instead of beating ourselves up over perceived failures, view them as opportunities for growth and learning.
+Instead of beating ourselves up over perceived failures, we view them as opportunities for growth and learning.

 7. Seek support and mentorship